Manaslu Circuit ( MCT ) Trek

 FAQs

-Is Manaslu known as a killer mountain?
+Why is Manaslu known as a killer mountain?

-The Manaslu Circuit trek is called a killer mountain because it has taken the lives of over 60 mountaineers.
+The Manaslu is called a killer mountain because it has taken the lives of over 60 mountaineers.
 Although regarded as an easy mountain climb due to its long ridges and valley glaciers, Manaslu has taken the lives of many climbers.
 This includes the lives of 53 mountaineers between 1956 and 2006.

+Yes, you can.
 You can travel to Manaslu Larke Pass and fly back to Kathmandu by helicopter.
 On Day 12 at Dharapani, you can take a helicopter ride to enjoy the view of the Manaslu region.
 This can be an easy option for trekkers seeking both trekking and aerial options during their journey.

 Can I add extra days to my trekking trip?